jdepool/CASHEA-APP/replit.md

 # Gestor de Cuotas - Sistema de Gestión de Pagos

 ## Overview
 This project is a professional web application for managing purchase orders with installment payments.
-It enables users to import Excel data for orders, payments, and marketplace orders, visualize detailed installment information (up to 14 payments), track statuses, dates, and amounts.
+It allows users to import Excel data for orders, payments, and marketplace orders, visualize detailed installment information, and track statuses, dates, and amounts.
 The system provides a weekly payments overview, ensures data persistence via PostgreSQL, and aims to offer a robust, user-friendly tool for efficient installment plan management, improving cash flow visibility and reducing manual data handling.

 ## User Preferences
 - I prefer clear and detailed explanations.